a-appelblom/personal-blog/src/content/blog/diving-in.md

 What do I want to do with this website?
 I want to have a place where I can write about things I'm interested in.
 I also want to have a place where I can show off some of my projects.

 ## What's next?

+First thing is to get the site published and live.
+Working a lot with NextJs in my day to day, hosting stuff on vercel has always been a breeze, so i will first try that as step one.
+Then of to cloudflare for the other stuff.
+I assume if this can be read, i will have succeeded.